transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 .. note::

   **PipelineWise can encrypt sensitive data** in the YAML files (like database password or other credentials) making them safe to distribute or place in source control.
-Further details check the :ref:`encrypting_passwords` section.
+For further details, please check the :ref:`encrypting_passwords` section.